rgarofano/Light-Sampler/README.md

 BeagleBone Green Board - USB tethered to a host computer

-Photoresitor - connected with a 10kohm resistor to form a voltage divider
+Photoresitor - connected with a 10kohm resistor to form a voltage divider which is read via A2D on the board

 Adafruit Miniature 8x8 Yellow-Green LED Matrix - Connected via I2C to the board